 Many opportunities exist for participation in intercollegiate sports for both men and women.
 The College competes on the intercollegiate level as a Division III member of the National Collegiate Athletic Association (NCAA), affiliated with the St. Louis Intercollegiate Athletic Conference and the Upper Midwest Athletic Conference.
-Men participate in cross country, football, soccer, basketball, swimming, baseball, golf, tennis, and track, while women participate in cross country, soccer, volleyball, basketball, swimming, softball, golf, tennis, and track.
+Men participate in cross country, football, soccer, basketball, baseball, golf, tennis, and track, while women participate in cross country, soccer, volleyball, basketball, golf, softball, tennis, and track.